CarlFK/video-stack-deploy/roles/nfs-server/README.md

 * `nfs_sever`:           Name of your NFS mount.
 This variable is used in the NFS mount path.

-* `username`:            Username of the user who owns the NFS mount used for reviewing.
+* `user_name`:           Username of the user who owns the NFS mount used for reviewing.

 * `storage_username`:    Username of the user who owns the NFS mount used for